apike/allenpike.com/_posts/2025-04-30-post-chat-llm-ui.md

 Fortunately, in the intervening decades our user interfaces got much better.
 We got graphical interfaces.
 We got direct manipulation, visual navigation, and rich thoughtful user experiences.
 It was great!

 In 2022, ChatGPT brought us back to text.
-Back to a world of talking to the computer via a single input field, and getting a scrolling list of inert responses back.
+Back to a world of talking to the computer via a single input field, and getting a scrolling list of responses back.

 Just like the terminal, chat-based AI is powerful, flexible for power users, and easy to program.
 But it has many of the problems that terminals had: it’s daunting, unintuitive, and an awkward way to do many kinds of work.